teamkili/docs/docs/index.md

 API keys are specific to a project on Kili.

 Once you've created a key, generate your first answer using the next page.

+### Endpoint

+All requests should be made using this base URL: https://www.kili.so/api/v1.
+For example, if you want to call the answer endpoint, make requests to this endpoint: https://www.kili.so/api/v1/answer